Back to Blog

 The Venture Capital Response

 Of course, it is always best to do some research before jumping on a trending keyword or headline.
 Unless it is a TikTok dance, you have to strike while the iron is hot.
 In all other cases it would be a good idea to follow the money.
-Generative Engine Optimization (GEO) companies, specialists in optimizing content for AI chat systems like ChatGPT and Perplexity, are raising $20+ million funding rounds, with portfolio companies including Fortune 500 organizations like U.S. Bank, DocuSign, and Indeed.
+Generative Engine Optimization (GEO) companies are raising real money.
+Profound secured a $20 million Series A in June 2025 to build AI visibility tracking (PR Newswire).
 The investment community is betting that this shift is real and permanent.

-The AI marketing services market itself is projected to grow from $20.44 billion in 2024 to $82.23 billion by 2030, representing a 25% CAGR.
-This growth is driven by organizations recognizing that their existing optimization strategies are becoming obsolete.
+The AI marketing services market is projected to grow from $20.44 billion in 2024 to $82.23 billion by 2030, representing a 25% CAGR (Grand View Research).
+This growth is driven by organizations recognizing that their existing optimization strategies are incomplete.

 Where to Start?